 This he did from the moment he transferred to the Messageries Maritimes line where his good references earned him a place aboard the Ville de la Ciotat as a trainee helmsman on 45 francs a month.
 To him that was a fortune.
-To Marie, it was worth all the nuggets in California, for quite apart from the fact that these tiny sums helped to restore the balance of her hugely overspent budget, she saw them as a token of priceless filial love.
+To Marie, it was worth all the nuggets in California, for quite apart from the quick-tempered; a fine sailor, but as ingenuous as a child.
+Beyond reproach: that was the exasperating and disarming thing about him.